Zero-Downtime Schema Changes with MySQL 8.0 INSTANT DDL

 • Changing NULL to NOT NULL → INPLACE or COPY (needs to validate existing rows)

-• Changing the primary key → COPY (entire clustered index must be rebuilt)
+• Dropping the primary key without a replacement → COPY (entire clustered index must be rebuilt); adding or replacing a PK → INPLACE (with rebuild, but faster than COPY)

 For these operations, you need a different approach: gh-ost, pt-online-schema-change, or a carefully planned maintenance window.
 The MySQL Online DDL Operations reference has the full matrix of what’s possible.